johuab/react-pdf-generator/README.md

 3. Render `curl -X POST -H "content-type: application/json" -d MY_TEMPLATE_DATA http://127.0.0.1:8888/MY_TEMPLATE_NAME`

+### Cloud functions

+The pdf generator can be deployed as a google cloud function using the provided deploy script

+`./cf-deploy.sh -p GCP_PROJECT_ID -t invoice`

 ## Adding templates

 To add a new template just follow these simple steps: